joaocqmiranda/DapParaview/README.md

 # DapParaview

-DapParaview-v1.1 is the most complet version.
+DapParaview-v1.1 is the most complete version.

 A converter of Multibody Visualizations from DAP3D to ParaView 5.10.0-RC1

-A Program develloped in:
+DapParaview-v1.1 was develloped in:
 MIRANDA, J. Visualização de Movimentos de Sistemas Mecânicos.
 2022, Dissertação (Mestrado em Engenharia Mecânica) – Instituto Superior de Engenharia de Lisboa, Instituto Politécnico de Lisboa, 2022.

 pendulo3.dat and pendulo3.str files are a samples for you convert.
 This files and DAP3D were develloped in: